We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The SI designation isn’t referring to whether the diamond is real or fake.
 It indicates the extent of the diamond’s inclusions and how it affects its appearance, brilliance, and durability.

-An SI diamond ranks toward the bottom of the clarity developed by the Gemological Institute of America (GIA) because its inclusions are sometimes visible to the naked eye.
+An SI clarity diamond ranks toward the bottom of the scale developed by the Gemological Institute of America (GIA) because its inclusions are sometimes visible to the naked eye.

 The GIA scale ranges from flawless to I3, which each step down means the blemishes are more impactful on its overall performance.